Myanmar quake death toll at 11, aftershocks rumble

 YANGON Aftershocks rattled central Myanmar after an earthquake that killed at least 11 people, with that toll likely to rise on Monday as several workers were missing after a half-built bridge collapsed on the Irrawaddy River.

 The magnitude 6.8 earthquake early on Sunday struck about 60 km (37 miles) northwest of Mandalay, Myanmar's second-biggest city, near the town of Shwebo.
-It was felt in Thailand and other neighboring countries.
+It was felt in Thailand and other neighbouring countries.

 Several large aftershocks were felt during the day and state television said one of 5.7 magnitude hit just after midnight.

-Damage from the shallow initial earthquake was not as serious as first feared, but small towns near the epicenter suffered.
+Damage from the shallow initial earthquake was not as serious as first feared, but small towns near the epicentre suffered.

 In Thabeikkyin, a town of 4,200 people on the east bank of the Irrawaddy north of Mandalay, three people died and 35 were injured, according to official media, which said Vice-President Sai Mauk Kham visited the town on Sunday.